 5. "Food."
 Animal Equity. animalequality.net/food

-in slavery and in discrimination against women.
+and in discrimination against women.

 "It's time for us to change the way